Mount Airy, North Carolina: Mayberry

 Actor Andy Griffith was born in Mount Airy, and the town is considered to have been the basis for Mayberry, the setting of the TV shows The Andy Griffith Show and Mayberry R.F.D.

 The community holds an annual "Mayberry Days" celebration during the last weekend of September; 30,000 attended in 2009, and 90,000 attended for the show's 50th anniversary in 2010.
 The University of North Carolina at Greensboro estimates the town receives $5 million each year as a result.
 Surviving members of the cast, along with family members of other cast members, often visit.
-The 2024 event was slated to have a special appearance by Karen Knotts, Don's daughter.
+The 2024 event was slated to have a special appearance by Karen Knotts, Don Knotts' daughter.

 Several Ford Galaxie police cars, painted to resemble those used on the show, gave rides to guests.
 A barber shop has been named "Floyd's."

 The Andy Griffith Museum, founded in 2009 by Emmett Forrest, attracts 200 visitors a day.
 The 2,500-square-feet museum, located half a mile from Griffith's childhood home, houses the world's largest collection of Andy Griffith memorabilia.

 Mayberry Days will continue on September 23–29, 2024.

+The Andy Griffith Home Place, the house where Griffith lived until he graduated from high school, is available to rent for overnight stays.